 So, how do we establish these pricing points?
-As the chart below shows, when we draw upper and lower trendlines, the lines continue through price points on the right, vertical axis.
+As the chart below (shifted to the right) shows, when we draw upper and lower trendlines, the lines continue through price points on the right, vertical axis.
 Where the upper trendline crosses the right axis is the Resistance point while the price where the lower trendline crosses the right axis is the Support point.
 Theoretically, then, these represent both the maximum the market is willing to pay as well as the minimum at which is it willing to sell.

 Since we are on the subject of Support and Resistance, we can discuss price signals related to those concepts.
 As we have said, Traders are interested solely in price movement.
 And Support and Resistance levels represent buying and selling interest.
 So what happens when the Buyers or Sellers step-in to halt the moves higher or lower?
 They are testing the points of Support and Resistance.
 If the Sellers can’t break-through Support, it is a result of Buyers stepping-in.
 As mentioned above, that sets a “floor” or “bottom” price on that day.
 Likewise, if Buyers test the Resistance price and Sellers step in to prevent a breach of that level, a “ceiling” or “top” is established.

-Let's assume the market now begins to see $95.00 as a stronger Support price.
+Let's assume the market now begins to see $2.725 as a stronger Support price.
 We refer to this as a “double-bottom.”
-While this is still a good indicator of price levels, a third day, or “triple-bottom” is a very strong indicator that prices will rally higher.
-Traders have no choice but to recognize the buying interest at $95.00 and thus will buy contracts until the Resistance, or “top” is tested.
+While this is still a good indicator of price levels, a third day, or “triple-bottom” is a strong indicator that prices could rally higher.
+Traders have no choice but to recognize the buying interest at $2.725 and thus will buy contracts until the Resistance, or “top” is tested.
 The same holds true for Resistance levels, but in reverse.
 The more “tops” are established, the stronger the level at which Sellers will step-in and sell contracts.

-The September, 2012, natural gas chart below clearly illustrates this point.
+The September, natural gas chart below clearly illustrates this point.
 On August 15th, prices reached a High of $2.84.
 The next day, this level was tested by Buyers and "held," resulting in a “double-top” at $2.84.
 After that, the market reversed direction and tested new Lows.
 But, $2.68 held for 3-consecutive days, forming a "triple-bottom."
 This caused prices to rally the next day.